-- Does Asif Basra drink alcohol?: Yes
+- Did Asif Basra drink alcohol?: Yes

 - In 1989, he moved to Mumbai to act in college productions.

-- In 1991, he saw Salim Ghouse’s production of Athol Fugard’s play Boesman and Lena, night after night for a week.
+- In 1991, he saw Salim Ghouse’s production of Athol Fugard’s play Boesman and Lena, night-after-night for a week.
 One day, Ghouse met him, and it marked his entry into the Mumbai theatre scene.

 - Later, Ghouse also offered him the role of Horatio in his stage play of Shakespeare’s Hamlet.

 - While still working full time, Asif performed regularly on stage, acting in Hindi, English, and Urdu plays.

 - Soon, he earned critical acclaims for his performances including Feroz Khan’s Mahatma vs. Gandhi (English), and Main Bhi Superman (Hindi).